explodinggradients/ragas/README.md

 ## :luggage: Metrics

 Ragas measures your pipeline's performance against two dimensions
-1. **Faithfulness**: measures the factual consistency of the generated answer against the given context.
+1. **Faithfulness**: measures the information consistency of the generated answer against the given context.
+If any claims made in the answer that cannot be deduced from context is penalized.
 2. **Relevancy**:  measures how relevant retrieved contexts and the generated answer are to the question.
+The presence of extra or redundant information is penalized.

 Through repeated experiments, we have found that the quality of a RAG pipeline is highly dependent on these two dimensions.
 The final `ragas_score` is the harmonic mean of these two factors.